September is Gynaecological Cancer Awareness Month, aiming to raise the profile of cancers affecting the female reproductive system.

 If you’re worried about any symptoms, your first port of call should be your GP.

-Functional Medicine aims to prevent cancer by maximising the health of your body.
-Supporting your immune system by optimum nutrition and lifestyle measures reduces the likelihood of cancerous cells multiplying out of control.
-Also important is to decrease your exposure to substances capable of damaging cells.
+Functional Medicine aims to maximise the health of your body.
+Supporting your immune system through optimum nutrition and lifestyle measures to decrease your exposure to substances capable of damaging cells.
 A plentiful supply of antioxidants – the pigments found in plant foods – is incredibly useful to guard against DNA damage.

-Functional tests alongside a consultation can help pinpoint any deficiencies in essential nutrients, while lifestyle and nutritional strategies can not only reduce cancer risk but also complement conventional treatments for anyone already suffering from cancer.
+Functional tests alongside a consultation can help pinpoint any deficiencies in essential nutrients, while lifestyle and nutritional strategies can complement conventional treatments for anyone already suffering from cancer.

 Jo Gamble has undertaken an Integrative Medicine Fellowship in integrative cancer care.
 Contact Jo here for more information.